mingkaic/tenncor/README.md

 This is the generator for EIGEN/ETEQ module.
 Generated files include:
 - opcode: which defines OPERATION enum, operator metadata, switch case macros, and Eigen operator creation
-- dtype: which defines DATA TYPE enum, type metadata, and switch case macros
+- type: which defines DATA TYPE enum, type metadata, and switch case macros
 - api, and pyapi: which defines APIs in C++ and python (through Pybind11)

 ## Building